About This Race

 financial systems that punish people when they’re most vulnerable

-These are failures of accountability… Congress sets the standards for how power is exercised across agencies, courts, hospitals, and financial institutions.
+All of the issues above are failures of accountability… Congress sets the standards for how power is exercised across agencies, courts, hospitals, and financial institutions.
 When Congress hesitates, ordinary people pay the price.

 My campaign is grounded in a simple principle: good government should stabilize people in moments of disruption.
 Government should be predictable, fair, and present—whether someone is facing a medical emergency, housing shock, legal uncertainty, or sudden economic upheaval.